Live Chat Now

 Both GAAP and the International Financial Reporting Standard (IFRS) are widely accepted systems of accounting principles that enable internal and external bodies to quickly understand the work that the accountant has performed.
 In general, these two systems set out to accomplish similar goals, but they do have a few differences.

 One of the first and most notable differences is where each system is used.
-GAAP is used primarily within the U.S., while the IFRS is used in the European Union and some countries in Asia and South America.
+GAAP is used primarily within the United States, while the IFRS is used in the European Union and some countries in Asia and South America.

 No matter which accounting system is being used, both GAAP and IFRS play a crucial role in financial reporting standards worldwide.